skshashankkumar41/Medical-Spell-Corrector/README.md

 # Medical Spell Corrector

-A spelling corrector for medical incorrect word/text
+A spelling corrector for medical incorrect words/text

+## Data
+Data has been scrapped from different websites using scrapy and is available in the data directory of this repository

 ## Usage
 Clone the repository and run the following commands from the terminal to use spell corrector